 5. Christopsomo or Christmas Bread

 In Greece, this bread is commonly referred to as ‘Christmas bread’.
-As this dish is usually only made during the Christmas holiday.
+As this Greek food is usually only made during the Christmas holiday.
 The main ingredients are flour, butter, milk, sugar, milk, walnuts, and eggs (that have been dyed red).
 The name of this bread translates to “Christ’s bread”, which is very fitting given the time of year it is consumed.

 This Greece bread is always decorated with an “X” on it.
 This is the Greek letter Chi and happens to be the first letter in the word “Xριστος” which is Greek for Christ.
 So remember when you see “Xmas” instead of the full word “Christmas”, you are really seeing the Greek abbreviation!
 Recipe >>> Mostly Greek